linntunberg/credit-card-form/README.md

 # Credit Card Form

+- A credit card form with form validation, built with React.js and SASS.

 Deployed with Netlify:
 https://creditcardform-linntunberg.netlify.app/

-- A credit card form built with React.js and SASS.
-Includes form validation.

 ### `npm install`
 - Installs all needed packages locally in order to run the app on your machine